leventeBajczi/AVR-Multimeter/Capacitance/README.md

-# Resistance-Measurement
+# Capacitance-Measurement
-Measuring resistance (and conductivity) via a discharging capacitor with an AVR.
+Measuring capacitance by dischargement over a known resistor

 Requirements:
 * avrdude
 * avr-gcc

-The Makefile assumes you are using an Atmega328P and would like to upload via an usbtiny AVR programmer through USB.
+The Makefile assumes you are using an Atmega328P and would like to upload via an usbasp AVR programmer through USB.

 The circuit: